phpwax/slimmodel/README.md

 ### What Slim-Model Can Do

+#### Automatic Databaase Syncing

+In development mode, Slim-model continues to automaticall sync the database to columns defined in the `define()` method.
+Model objects can also be set to frozen when this behaviour is no longer required.

+As before the sync will be triggered automatically whenever a query cannot run because of a schema exception.

 #### Model construction, passing in a connection

 First up you need to create a new model that extends `Wax\SlimModel\Model\Base`